abingdonpta/abingdonpta/content/posts/2022-02-14 New Website.md

 For those interested in technical details, the new website runs on [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)), a static site generator.
 It's uploaded to Github and hosted on Cloudflare.

-If you're interested in serving as a backup administrator for this website, please reach out to abingdonptasecretary@gmail.com.
+If you'd like to serve as a backup administrator for this website, please reach out to abingdonptasecretary@gmail.com.
 We'd be happy to show you the ropes.

 — Dan Burd, PTA Secretary & Website Administrator